github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 Introduction to QL
 ==================

-QL is a powerful query language that underlies CodeQL, which is used to analyze code.
+QL is the powerful query language that underlies CodeQL, which is used to analyze code.
 Queries written with CodeQL can find errors and uncover variants of important security vulnerabilities.
 Visit Semmle's `security research page <https://lgtm.com/security>`__ to read about examples of vulnerabilities that we have recently found in open source projects.